schoeberl/cae-lab/lab2/README.md

 which can execute in a browser with JavaScript enabled.
 We will explore basic machine instructions on the RISC-V instruction set.

-After the lab you will have a good overview of _n_ out of _m_ RISC-V instructions (RV32I).
+After the lab you will have a good overview of the first RISC-V instructions (RV32I).
 You will be able to simulate small to medium size programs on a RISC-V instruction set simulator.